CuthbertCai/pytorch_DAN/README.md

 ## Pytoch_DAN
-> This is a implementation of [Learning Transferable Features with Deep Adaptation
+> This is a simple implementation of [Learning Transferable Features with Deep Adaptation
 > Networks][1] with pytorch.
 This paper introduced a simple and effective method for
 > accomplishing domian adaptation with MMD loss.
 According to this paper,
 > multi-layer features are adapted with MMD loss.
 In this paper, model is based
-> on AlexNet, while this work just utilizes LeNet and tests on MNIST and
+> on AlexNet and tested on several datasets, while this work just utilizes
-> MNIST_M datasets.
-The original implementation in caffe is [here][2].
+> LeNet and tests on MNIST and MNIST_M datasets.
+The original implementation
+> in caffe is [here][2].

 ### Data
 > In this work, MNIST and MNIST_M datasets are used in experiments.
 MNIST dataset